DataStax-Examples/how-to-create-an-example/README.md

 **To submit an idea for a new example:** [fill out the form](https://docs.google.com/forms/d/e/1FAIpQLSfmYWbEo0Bh65wwgjhIpnXyODWfX3e99LmJYzTfkVLBVC96oQ/viewform)

-**To contribute directly to DataStax Examples:** send an email with your Github username to examples@datastax.com
+**To contribute directly to DataStax Examples:** send email with your Github username to examples@datastax.com

 ## What Makes a Good Example